 For a difficult question that can be solved in 45 to 60 minutes

 - Tags are words or phrases that help with searchability and organization of your questions.
 You can add the existing tags or create new tags and set the difficulty level for your Question by associating the tags as Easy, Medium or Hard.
 Alternatively, associate custom Tags to identify your Question by its complexity or levels.

 a.
 Click the Tags drop-down, and type a keyword.
 Example, Easy.

 b.
 Click Add, the “Easy” tag is associated with the Question.

 When you view your Questions in the Library, the associated tags will be indicated for every Question.
 You can use these Tags to generate candidate reports and performance graphs.

-Refer Setting the Difficulty Level for Questions for more information.
+Refer, Associating the Tags for Questions for more information.

 D. Problem Description

-Note: Internal notes are only visible to your team and you; however, candidates cannot view these notes.
+Note: Interviewer Guidelines are only visible to your team and you; however, candidates cannot view these notes.

 You can support your problem statement and internal notes by attaching a relevant reference file in these sections.
 Refer to the How to Attach a File to a Problem Statement topic for more information.